Cancer Biology: An Evolving Puzzle

 |Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN|

 |July 13, 2015 - July 31, 2015||3||M-F 12:15-3:05P||Open||Jennifer Sanders||10580|

 Have you ever questioned why certain types of cancer are so difficult to treat or how basic science discoveries translate into clinical practice?
 This course will provide an introduction to cancer biology through hands-on laboratory exercises and interactive lectures.
-Students will have the opportunity to develop an independent research project and learn about the daily activities of basic cancer researchers, clinicians and pharmaceutical development through guest lectures.
-Particular interest will be paid to the molecular and cellular basis of disease thus highlighting the challenges in this field of research and the many avenues left to explore.
+Students will have the opportunity to develop an independent research project and learn about the daily activities of basic cancer researchers, clinicians, and pharmaceutical development through guest lectures.
+Particular interest will be paid to the molecular and cellular basis of disease, thus highlighting the challenges in this field of research and the many avenues left to explore.

 As advances over the last decade have increased the awareness and knowledge of cancer, today’s discussions about this disease have changed.
 It is now recognized that cancer is not a single disease, but a collection of disorders with many manifestations that affect every tissue in the human body representing a challenging biomedical puzzle.
 The techniques of molecular biology have enabled researchers to uncover the normal mechanisms of cellular proliferation, growth, and differentiation enabling exquisite insight into the abnormal processes that occur during cellular transformation and progression to the cancerous phenotype.
-Yet the complexity of cancer has resulted in steady but incremental advances in prevention and therapy.
+Despite the complexity of cancer, research has resulted in steady but incremental advances in prevention and therapy.
 We will explore the challenges associated with understanding the cellular and molecular changes leading to tumor formation and the promise of new scientific techniques to unravel the mysteries of this disease.

 General biology is required for this course.

 *Please note: This course has a Supplemental Fee of $300.00.